 Jason Ross, who has worked in the Huntington Beach district for nearly two decades, was named ACSA’s Secondary Co-Administrator of the Year.

 Ross started his career teaching English at Huntington Beach High before moving to Valley Vista High School, where he supported students in the alternate program.
-As assistant principal, he overseen activities, supervision, guidance and curriculum.
+As assistant principal, he has overseen activities, supervision, guidance and curriculum.

 “I’m honored to be able serve such an incredible community,” he said, “and I’m humbled by this recognition.
 I have been fortunate to be a student, teacher and administrator in HBUHSD, and I couldn’t imagine being anywhere else.
 I am so proud of the work that our teachers and support staff do every day for kids and I’m grateful to them for the opportunity to lead.”